Thomson Reuters financial products sales improve

 | NEW YORK

-NEW YORK Thomson Reuters Corp on Thursday said more clients of its Financial & Risk business added new products than canceled, the first time since 2008 that net sales were positive in the Americas, Asia and Europe for the news and information company.
+NEW YORK News and information company Thomson Reuters Corp on Thursday said more clients of its Financial & Risk business added new products than cancelled, the first time since 2008 that net sales were positive in the Americas, Asia and Europe.

 Net sales are an important metric for the division that serves the banking industry and one that Thomson Reuters has struggled to expand since Canada's Thomson Corp acquired Reuters Group Plc in 2008.